JonathanCMitchell/Advanced-Lane-Line-Detection/README.md

 * I also received the idea for using the histogram from Udacity's starter code.
 * Originally I tried using a convolutional window, but it proved to not work as well.
 I was using a rectangular window for a very long time, and it was receiving outputs that did not correspond to the index of my max argument.
 Later on I discovered that I should be using a gaussian filter, so that the peak will be clear.
 * I would not have been able to figure out how to use moments to find centroids with ajsmulitins code.
 It was hard for me to disect his code and see exactly what it was doing.
 Not an easy task.
+* Special thanks to Kyle Stewart-Frantz who helped me think about how to find the deviations when I was <strong> completely stuck </strong>
+* Originally I was working with jupyter notebooks, and then I got pycharm and my life changed when I figured out how to use the debugger.
+Completely necessary!!

 #### Twitter: [@jonathancmitch](https://twitter.com/jonathancmitch)
 #### Linkedin: [https://www.linkedin.com/in/jonathancmitchell](https://twitter.com/jonathancmitch)